sommerbe/dispersion-toolkit-manpages/src/measure/dispdumitrescu2017.md

 **\--silent**
 :   Suppress comments in the output stream, yielding only the computed value.
 The latter could be the point set or its cardinality.

+**\--debug**
+:   Streams debugging information to designated output.
+In particular, it will stream each considered slab along with its computed dispersion, first in d=2, then in d=3, so the tuple (lower bound, upper bound, disp d=2, disp d=3) results, whereas lower bound and upper bound relate to the slab's extent along the d=3 axis.

 # RETURN FORMAT